-Many studies have shown that individuals with eating disorders like binge eating will often self-medicate with drugs and alcohol to combat their poor body image and other depressed feelings.
+Many studies have shown that individuals with eating disorders, like binge eating, will often self-medicate with drugs and alcohol to combat their poor body image and other depressing feelings.
 This can quickly lead to addiction the more frequently these substances are used as a coping mechanism.

 Since binge eating disorder and addiction often go hand in hand and so relevantly influence each other, when these conditions are both present they must be treated simultaneously in order to be effective.
 This treatment practice is known as dual diagnosis.

-Destination Hope: The Women’s Program is the leading drug, alcohol and dual diagnosis treatment facility for women in Florida.
+Destination Hope is the leading drug, alcohol and dual diagnosis treatment facility in Florida.
 Destination Hope knows how negatively so many women feel about their bodies and how quickly that can spiral into an eating disorder.